blzbrg/feeq/README.md

 Rudimentarily detect when a mixture of sequences are input:
 ```
-$ ls
+$ echo -e "a_b\nc_d\n" | target/debug/feeq --execute-plan false
-a_1.jpg b_2.jpg uh_oh.jpg 3.jpg
+Could not select prefix due to: More than one input files look like they are already part of a sequence.
+These are their names:
-$ ls -1 | feeq
+a_b
-Could not select head due to: Some input files look like they are already part of a sequence.
-To infer a head, only one existing sequence can be present.
+c_d
 ```

 ## Flags